 We’ve mentioned in previous posts (like Confection Connection) that Southwest Montana is home to a number of Candy Stores, including the Sweet Palace in Philipsburg, The Parrot in Helena, Shepperd’s Candy in Butte, The Candy Shack in Helena, and Virginia City’s Cousins Candy.

 We weren’t able to make it to Cousin’s as they are closed for the season, but we will definitely make a trip this summer, and we missed Shepperd’s in Butte as well.
-Shepperd’s is still open and encouraging call ahead orders given the restrictions of COVID and their small counter space.
+Shepperd’s is still open and encouraging call ahead orders!

 I will be the first to admit that I cheated, purely for peace of mind, and purchased a Gingerbread House Kit for this experience.
 With my house in hand, we made a trip through Helena and over to Philipsburg to select our Candy!
 Between the three shops, there is no doubt you will find everything you need for a beautiful Gingerbread House!